emlid/emlid-docs/docs/reach/common/tutorials/tuning-lora.md

 ### Frequency

 Sometimes allowed frequency range in your working area can be affected by some local factors.
-That’s why it’s important to find a frequency that works efficiently for your environmental conditions.
+That is why it is important to find a frequency that works efficiently for your environmental conditions.

 * Check that you set up [the default settings for LoRa mentioned above](#lora-setup)

-* Double check what frequency ranges can be used in your area
+* Double check which frequency ranges can be used in your area

 !!! danger ""
 	Some frequency bands might not be allowed in your region.
-These limitations are currently applied automatically in ReachView for different countries.
+These limitations are currently applied automatically in ReachView for some countries.

 * Set up frequency at the highest allowed value